osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 ### Community Owner

 The tenant who created a community.
-Any tenant granted the Communities entitlement can create a community. <!--this needs a link or more explanation > By default Account Administrators are granted the privilege to create communities.
 A Community Owner is not a role and is not granted any privileges.
+By default Account Administrators are granted the privilege to create communities.